 Throughout this tutorial we will use a particular example frequency for time harmonic waves and a Gaussian pulse as an example of time inharmonic waves.

-The default resolution of the mesh is set to 20 elements per wavelength , which means the max cell measure would be twenty times smaller than the sound wavelength .
+The default resolution of the max edge length is set to 12 nodes per wavelength , which means that there will be at least twelve elements per wavelength in each direction of the wave propagation.
 Typically this is sufficient to resolve the waves accurately .
 However, it is always possible to assign other resolution values to meet different accuracy requirements.

 The wavelength is computed differently for time harmonic and time inharmonic waves.
 For time harmonic waves or , where the frequency is related to the angular frequency by .
 And for time inharmonic waves .
 Here, is the standard deviation of the Gaussian pulse .

 The following model parameters are used for the examples in this tutorial.
 These parameters define the simulation domain and the simulation end time .